oqolarte/oblong/content/project/old-computer.md

 but I installed `nnn` just in case.

 Mostly, I use `mv`, `cp`, `rm`, `cd`, `ls` and other Unix utilities for moving around.
-Using them "forces" me to be mindful of the current file tree structure in (and out) of home directory.
+Using them "forces" me to be mindful of the file tree structure of the current working directory.
 It also encourages me to immediately clean up files and/or put them where they need to be.
 As an effect, my system is clutter-free and simple[^fs].
 I believe the cool people call it digital minimalism.